 Improper disposal of household hazardous waste, such as paint, oil, and fertilizers, can cause serious environmental concerns and may present a health hazard to people who come in contact with the improperly disposed items.

-Johnson County residents can safely get rid of household hazardous waste products at no charge by visiting the Johnson County Environmental Department's disposal facility.
+Johnson County residents can safely get rid of household hazardous waste products at no charge by visiting the Johnson County Department of Health and Environment's disposal facility.
 The disposal facility is available by appointment only, but appointments can easily be made by calling 913-715-6900 or online.